outaagunga/documentation/guide_forex_trading.md

 Would you like me to include an optional block that **plots one specific day in detail** (showing the previous close line, entry, SL, and TP visually)?
 It’s great for reviewing a single example trade.

+# Cryptocurrency Trading Guide

+## Getting Started

+**Setting Up Your Account**
+- Download the Binance app from your device's official app store
+- Complete the signup process with your email and a strong password
+- Verify your identity using your ID card (required for trading and withdrawals)
+- Enable two-factor authentication (2FA) for added security

+**Learning the Platform**
+- Take time to explore the Binance interface and familiarize yourself with its features
+- Start with the demo/practice mode if available to understand how trades work
+- Learn the difference between spot trading, futures, and other trading options

+## Understanding Price Charts

+**Candlestick Charts Basics**
+Candlestick charts are the foundation of technical analysis.
+Each candle shows:
+- Opening price
+- Closing price
+- Highest price (wick/shadow on top)
+- Lowest price (wick/shadow on bottom)

+Green/white candles indicate price increases, while red/black candles show price decreases.

+## Funding Your Account

+- Navigate to the wallet section and select "Deposit"
+- Choose your preferred deposit method (bank transfer, card, P2P trading)
+- Start with an amount you can afford to lose while learning
+- Never invest money you need for essential expenses

+## Technical Analysis Tools

+**RSI (Relative Strength Index) Indicator**
+The RSI measures momentum and helps identify potential buying and selling opportunities:
+- **RSI below 30**: Asset is potentially oversold—consider this a buying signal
+- **RSI above 70**: Asset is potentially overbought—consider this a selling signal
+- RSI between 30-70: Neutral zone, wait for clearer signals

+**Support and Resistance Lines**
+- **Support line**: Price level where an asset tends to stop falling and bounce back up
+- **Resistance line**: Price level where an asset tends to stop rising and pull back down
+- When price approaches these lines, watch closely—breakouts or reversals often occur here
+- Draw these lines by connecting previous price peaks (resistance) or valleys (support)

+## Important Reminders

+**Risk Management**
+- Never risk more than 2-5% of your capital on a single trade
+- Always use stop-loss orders to limit potential losses
+- Don't trade based on emotions—stick to your strategy
+- No indicator is 100% accurate; use multiple confirmation signals

+**Continuous Learning**
+- Practice with small amounts before scaling up
+- Keep a trading journal to track your decisions and learn from them
+- Stay updated on market news and cryptocurrency developments
+- Consider taking additional courses on technical analysis and risk management

+**Warning**: Cryptocurrency trading carries significant risk.
+Prices are highly volatile, and you can lose your entire investment.
+Only trade with money you can afford to lose, and never borrow money to trade.